hd719/devops/Docker-101.md

 - Similar to our `docker-compose.yml` file
 - The AWS json file we are going to tell EB to pull the latest image for each service definition

-## 2: Finding Docs on Container Defintions
+## 2: Finding Docs on Container Definitions

 ![Behind the scenes](./screenshots/11-3.png)

 - EB does not really know how to work with container(s)
-- Amazon Elastic Container Service (ECS): EB delegates the responsibility to run the container to AECS, you dcreate task defintions and it tells ECS how to run 1 single container
+- Amazon Elastic Container Service (ECS): EB delegates the responsibility to run the container to AECS, you create task definitions and it tells ECS how to run 1 single container

 ## 3: Adding Container Def. to Docker Run